Getting Started

 - Verify the service's status using:

-sudo systemctl status docker-compose-dsail.service
+sudo systemctl status docker-compose-jaxon.service

 -